-CPOMS is used throughout school to record concerns.
-Incident / Disclosure forms may be used to record concerns and then uploaded onto CPOMS https://www.northumberland.gov.uk/Care/Support/Safeguarding.aspx
+CPOMS is used throughout the school.
+Incident/disclosure forms may be used to record concerns and then uploaded onto CPOMS.

-The procedures noted in the chart above are those to be implemented when dealing with a child.
-If the student is over 18, and is not a danger to themselves, permission must be obtained from the student to share the information they have disclosed with outside agencies.'
+^{}The procedures noted in the chart above are those to be implemented when dealing with a If the student is over 18, and is not a danger to themselves, permission must be obtained from the student to share the information they have disclosed with outside agencies.